529834149/ryunpu.github.com/_posts/2014-6-21-Use-vue-router-and-vue-resource-with-Laravel.markdown

 ---
 layout: post
-title:  "A vue-router and vue-resource demo with Laravel"
+title:  "Use vue-router and vue-resource with Laravel"
 date:   2014-6-20
 categories: Vue
 ---